Skip to main content

 That’s why Discipline #6 is about harnessing Peer rhythms of peer Accountability to transform execution.

 Accountability harnesses human psychology.
-As Robert Cialdini explains in Influence: The Psychology of Persuasion, humans are hardwired to honor public commitments.
-When team members declare their intentions in front of peers, they feel a deep drive to follow through—not just for personal integrity, but to maintain social harmony and professional reputation.
+As Robert Cialdini explains in Influence: The Psychology of Persuasion, humans are hardwired to honour public commitments.
+When team members declare their intentions in front of peers, they feel a deep drive to follow through.
+Not just for personal integrity, but to maintain social harmony and professional reputation.

 Weekly rhythms of accountability harness the psychological need to honour public commitments, but they have other great benefits too.
 They create: